 VOCs in rugs

 VOCs (volatile organic compounds) are emitted as a breathable gas from rugs, carpets, and other common household furnishings and products.
-So much so that concentrations of VOCs inside a house can be ten-fold higher than outdoors (R).
+So much so that, according to the EPA, concentrations of VOCs inside a house can be ten-fold higher than outdoors.

 VOCs are commonly found in rugs because these textiles are treated with stain and water repellents, antimicrobial treatments (in bath rugs, for instance), and anti-static treatments, as well as adhesives, artificial dyes, and flame retardants.
 In general, if a rug is marketed as stain resistant, it has probably been treated with toxic chemicals or is made with synthetic, closed fiber materials that cause environmental pollution and health problems of their own.